Bandipotu (2015 film): Plot

-They first target Makrandam, who collects antiques, by convincing to buy a chest belonging to a rich zamindar.
+They first target Makrandam, who collects antiques, by convincing him to buy a chest belonging to a rich zamindar.
 The chest contains a fake letter that purportedly states the location of some of the zamindar's wealth.
 Overjoyed, Makrandam and his assistant Chikati Rao (lit. '"Darkness" Rao') (Srinivas Avasarala) buy the land from a local farmer and dig for the treasure that night.
 They find a chest, but see that it only contains shredded paper and a tape recorder declaring that they have been fooled.
-Vishwa and Tellabbai take their ladder and splash a concoction on them that makes them faint, and the next morning they are found in the hole, leading to their humiliation on live TV.
+Vishwa and Tellabbai take their ladder and splash a concoction on them that makes them faint, and the next morning they are found in the pit, leading to their humiliation on live TV.
 However, Makrandam was able to see Vishwa's face when he dumped the solution.

 Next, Vishwa goes after Seshagiri by posing as an American businessman.
 Seshagiri sees through his ruse, having learned about the defrauding of Makrandam, and claims that he can't be fooled.
 Vishwa challenges him to give a 10 crore (100 million) check to him under the condition that Seshagiri calls the bank beforehand to add extra permission requirements, which he accepts in his arrogance.
 The initially smug Seshagiri gets tensed over time checking if the check is deposited yet and shows his anger at work and at home.
 He then wakes up to discover that the check has been portrayed as a donation to charity, creating a national spectacle and leaving him no choice but to allow the check to be cashed.
 The ruling chief minister (Sayaji Shinde), jealous that he didn't give any money to him, cancels a contract for a 5000 crore (50 billion) hydropower project, angering Seshagiri, who decides to partner with Makrandam to figure out how to retaliate.